itamarst/eliot/docs/source/messages.rst

             # Log a message with two fields, "key" and "value":
             Message.log(key=123, value=u"hello")

-You can also create message and then log it latter like this:
+You can also create message and then log it later like this:

 .. code-block:: python